orbisgis/lczexplore/docs/articles/joss/paper.md

 As Local Climate Zones emerged as a new standard for characterizing urban landscapes [@demuzereLCZGeneratorWeb2021], specific tools are needed to allow easy automation of LCZ maps.
-As a matter of fact, "ground truth" is hard to define in matters of LCZ, and one may want to compare LCZ produced by experts and by different algorithms.
+As a matter of fact, "ground truth" is hard to define in matters of LCZs, and one may want to compare LCZs produced by experts and by different algorithms.

-The very definition of LCZ by [@stewart2012local] relies on ranges of values for several indicators, and  sometimes several LCZ types could be assigned to the corresponding geometries.
-Therefore, some algorithms associate a confidence value to the LCZ type and one may want to check if filtering pixels (for raster data) or geometries (for vector data) accordingly to a confidence threshold has an impact on the way maps agree or disagree.
+The very definition of LCZs by [@stewart2012local] relies on ranges of values for several indicators, and  sometimes several LCZ types could be assigned to the corresponding geometries.
+Therefore, one may associate a confidence value to the LCZ type and check if filtering pixels (for raster data) or geometries (for vector data) accordingly to a confidence threshold has an impact on the way maps agree or disagree.

 A comparison of a raster stream result and a GIS vector stream approach was proposed by [@muhammad2022inference].
 This comparison relies on rasterising vector data.
 It uses several tools: QGIS, python scripts and SAGA GIS.
 As far as we know, the scripts and the automation of the method are not publicly available.

-The need for automation of vector comparison, and specific features (like standard colors or legends for standard LCZ) justified the development of `lczexplore`.
+The need for automation of vector comparison, and specific features (like standard colors or legends for LCZs and sensitivity analaysis) justified the development of `lczexplore`.

 ## Features

 ### General workflow and processing steps

-The `lczexplore` package is a set of `R` functions  to load, show, group and compare LCZ classifications, even when they don't use the same spatial units to classify the area.
+The `lczexplore` package is a set of `R` functions  to import, visualize, group and compare LCZ classifications, even when they don't use the same spatial units to classify the area.
 These LCZ classifications can come from vector layers or raster layers (the latter will be vectorized by the dedicated import function)